pierrebrd/exploration_benchmarking/README.md

 # Exploration benchmarking

 This project aims to provide a benchmarking suite for exploration algorithms of indoor robots.
 It takes as an input an exploration algorithm that subscribes to defined topics, and publishes goals to the navigation stack (nav2).
-The benchmarking suite launches multiple runs, in different environments (clutter-free, cluttered, various sizes, etc.), and returns the results of the benchmark according to defined metrics, as well as the logs + map snapshots for further analysis of the runs.
+The benchmarking suite launches multiple runs, in different environments (clutter-free, cluttered, various sizes, etc.), and returns the results of the benchmark according to defined metrics, as well as the bags + map snapshots for further analysis of the runs.

-This project's root folder is a ROS2 workspace that contains the packages and launch files needed to run the simulations, and the folder also contains python scripts to run the benchmarks and analyze the results.
+The `ros2_simulation` folder is a ROS2 workspace that contains the packages and launch files needed to run the simulations, and the `benchmark_utils` folder contains python scripts to run the benchmarks and analyze the results.

 - [Installation guide](#installation-guide)
   - [Requirements](#requirements)